Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Introduction

-Unlike actor-critic MBRL methods popular in the literature \cite{SCC.Kamalapurkar.Walters.ea2016, SCC.Kamalapurkar.Rosenfeld.ea2016}, the framework in this paper utilizes a critic-only structure to provide an approximate solution to the Hamilton–Jacobi–Bellman (HJB) equation, which requires identifying fewer free parameters.
-The framework, first developed in \cite{SCC.Ogri.Mahmud.ea2023} and \cite{SCC.Ogri.Bell.ea2023} differs from the existing neural network (NN)-based observers in literature like \cite{SCC.Kim.Lewis.ea1997,SCC.Abdollahi.Patel2006,SCC.Yang.Liu.Huang.ea2013,SCC.Yang.Liu.ea2014, SCC.Farza.Sboui.ea2010} whose convergence analysis relies solely on negative terms that result from a $\sigma-$modification-like term added to the weight update laws.
+In our previous work, we developed novel observers for control-affine systems whose dynamics have bounded Jacobians.
+The observer developed in \cite{SCC.Ogri.Mahmud.ea2023} was integrated with an online critic-only adaptive control architecture to learn a controller that keeps an input-constrained nonlinear system stable during the learning phase.
+The architecture in \cite{SCC.Ogri.Mahmud.ea2023} differs from the existing neural network (NN)-based observers in literature like \cite{SCC.Kim.Lewis.ea1997,SCC.Abdollahi.Patel2006,SCC.Yang.Liu.Huang.ea2013,SCC.Yang.Liu.ea2014, SCC.Farza.Sboui.ea2010} whose convergence analysis relies solely on negative terms that result from a $\sigma-$modification-like term added to the weight update laws.
 In these results, similar to adaptive control, the convergence of the observer weights to their true values cannot be expected, and the convergence of state estimates to the true state is not robust to disturbances and approximation errors.

-In addition, similar to \cite{SCC.Ogri.Mahmud.ea2023} and \cite{SCC.Ogri.Bell.ea2023}, the observer technique in this paper does not require restrictions on the form and rank of the $C$ matrix, unlike NN-based observers in \cite{SCC.Yang.Liu.Huang.ea2013,SCC.Yang.Liu.ea2014}.
-A drawback of existing output-feedback control methods, such as\cite{SCC.Yang.Liu.ea2014}, is that the substitution $x = C^{+}y$ implicitly restricts the technique to systems where the number of outputs is larger than the number of states, which is typically not the case in output-feedback control.
+While our previous works \cite{SCC.Ogri.Mahmud.ea2023} and \cite{SCC.Ogri.Bell.ea2023} extend the LMI-based observer design to a broader class of nonlinear systems in the control-affine form, they do not address system safety.
+Incorporating state estimators into SLOC architectures is challenging, as estimation errors can propagate through value function updates, potentially destabilizing the learning process or resulting in suboptimal policies.
+The fact that safety constraints must be satisfied even in the presence of estimation errors necessitates robust formulations.
+While robustification of CBFs to ensure safety in the presence of estimation errors has been studied in results such as \cite{SCC.Agrawal.Panagou.ea2022, SCC.Cosner.Singletary.ea2021}, to the best of our knowledge, there are no existing output-feedback SLOC methods that incorporate observer-based state estimation with formal safety guarantees under input constraints.
+The development of a unified framework that couples observer design with robust CBF-based safety filters for safe learning of optimal controllers under partial observations and input constraints is thus well-motivated.